Can This Team Keep Defying the Odds or Is a Collapse Coming

 When Gareth Ainsworth was appointed, fans feared their awful form would continue.

-Heading into the 2025/26 season, not many Gillingham fans could have expected how well they would be doing.
+Heading into the 2024/25 season, not many Gillingham fans could have expected how well they would be doing.

-In this time, they have had wins against Walsall, Chesterfield, Crewe Alexandra, and Accrington Stanley, all of which sit in the top half of the table.
+In this time, they have had wins against Walsall, Chesterfield, Crewe Alexander, and Accrington Stanley, all of which sit in the top half of the table.
 Walsall themselves were the team to replace Gillingham in first place.

 There have also been a myriad of smart signings made by the club.
 Seb Palmer-Houlden joined from Bristol, and at the age of just 21, he will be expected to be integrated into the lineup and lead the team in years to come.